3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 ## What is forking?
 Intro

-The `fork` & `pull` model lets anyone fork an existing repository and push changes to their personal fork without requiring access be granted to the source repository.
+The `fork` & `pull` model lets anyone fork an existing repository and push changes to their personal fork without requiring access to be granted to the source repository.

-Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.
+Most commonly, forks are used to either propose changes to someone else's project (like an open source project) or to use someone else's project as a starting point for your own idea.
 This is how most open source projects operate.

 ## Now that everyone has their first repository on GitHub, let's fork and clone our first repository!